 Lionslease.com has detailed information on other rights you have as a tenant including:

-Fair Housing, which is the right to be free from many types of discrimination related to your housing search, lease, or living environment.
+Fair Housing: The right to be free from many types of discrimination related to your housing search, lease, or living environment.

-Implied Warranty of Habitability, your right to a safe, sanitary, and livable apartment.
+Implied Warranty of Habitability: The right to a safe, sanitary, and livable apartment.

-Covenant of Quiet Enjoyment, your right to use the apartment without restriction by your landlord, unless provided for in the lease agreement.
+Covenant of Quiet Enjoyment: The right to use the apartment without restriction by your landlord, unless provided for in the lease agreement.

 - Inspect for damages when moving in and out